-New/Demo vehicle: Pre-owned vehicle: Manufacturers/ importers Dealer Billing Price Including VAT Cost excluding finance charges and interest but Including VAT Vehicle dealers/ rental companies If at no cost, then market value including repairs and VAT Any other person Price at acquisition including VAT, or where the vehicle was acquired at no cost, the market value including VAT
+Type of employer New/Demo vehicle: Pre-owned vehicle: Manufacturers/ importers Dealer Billing Price Including VAT Cost excluding finance charges but including VAT Vehicle dealers/ rental companies If at no cost, then market value including repairs and VAT Any other person Price at acquisition including VAT, or where the vehicle was acquired at no cost, the market value including VAT.

-The determined value must be reduced by 15% per year on the reducing balance method for every completed 12 month period between acquisition of the motor vehicle by the employer and granting the right of use to the employee for the first time.
+The determined value must be reduced by 15% per year on the reducing balance method for every completed 12-month period between acquiring the motor vehicle and granting the right of use to the relevant employee for the first time.

-Where an employee is given the use of more than one vehicle, and both vehicles are used primarily for business purposes, the value placed on the private use of all vehicles shall be deemed to be the value of the private use of the vehicle carrying the highest value for private use.
+Where an employee is given the use of more than one vehicle, and both vehicles are used primarily for business purposes, the taxable benefit is determined using the vehicle carrying the highest value for private use.